XI1573-AbhimanyuMarya/Excel-Generator/README.md

 # Assumptions
 Consider the coloumn names to case insensitive, ie. Name = name.

+NOTE:
+Required Xlsx files  & JSON file is in resorces folder.
-NOTE: This tool should work with any data file and any template file.
+This tool should work with any data file and any template file.